15 Best Leg Exercises and Workout for Muscle & Strength

-The leg exercises are mostly divided into squat exercises, leg press, leg extension, Stiff-Leg Deadlift, and machine squat exercises, lunge, and calf raise exercises.
+The leg exercises are mostly divided into squat exercises, leg presses, leg extensions, Stiff-Leg Deadlifts, machine squat exercises, lunges, and calf raise exercises.

 1. Barbell Squat

 If there is only one exercise you want to do for leg exercises, then it should be squats.
-Nothing comes close to squat exercises to build muscle mass and tone the legs muscles.
+Nothing comes close to squat exercises to build muscle mass and tone the leg muscles.

 The barbell squat is the king of all exercises, the only challenger being the barbell deadlift.

-Men love this exercise because it is great for strengthening the legs and core, making the body release testosterone, and helping to build body-wide muscle and strength.
+Men love this exercise because it strengthens the legs and core.
+It also helps the body release testosterone and helps to build body-wide muscle and strength.

 Barbell Squat